learning-zone/angular-basics/README.md

     const prop = typeof User; // typeof is not valid in metadata
 2. { provide: 'token', useValue: { [prop]: 'value' } }; // bracket notation is not valid in metadata
 ```
-**2. Reference to a local (non-exported) symbol:** The compiler encountered a referenced to a locally defined symbol that either wasn't exported or wasn't initialized.
+**2. Reference to a local (non-exported) symbol:** The compiler encountered a referenced to a locally defined symbol that either wasnot exported or wasnot initialized.

 ```typescript
 // ERROR